coherentdevs/evm-models/README.md

 Our base models include:

-- `raw_transactions`: Contains raw Ethereum transaction data.
 - `decoded_transactions`: Contains decoded Ethereum transaction data based on the available ABIs.
+- `decoded_traces`: Contains decoded Ethereum traces data based on the available ABIs.
+- `decoded_logs`: Contains decoded Ethereum logs data based on the available ABIs.
+- `decoded_blocks`: Contains human readable and queriable Ethereum block data.

 These models can be extended with custom DBT models to fit your specific needs.
-We have the same base models for traces and logs as well
+We have the same base models for traces, blocks, and logs as well

 ## Custom Models